Say goodbye to rude, crude, and disgusting behavior.

 Fear.
 Maybe your kid is afraid of something that you're unaware of.
 If so, this could be what's causing her to act out.

 Anger.
-When people don't know how to express their feelings, they can resort to some pretty negative actions.
+People who don't know how to express their feelings can resort to some pretty negative actions.

-Considering this, it's safe to say your child could probably use some love and compassion right now.
+Considering this, it's safe to say your child could use some love and compassion right now.

 Start with home.